ada-lyn/ada-lyn.github.io/index.md

 ### General Description of Data

-Before focusing our study on Books only, we will take a quick look at the complete dataset, and see if we can see any interesting effect.
+Before focusing our study on *Books* only, we will take a quick look at the complete dataset, and see if we can see any interesting effect.
 We will, for each of the available category, look at the number of reviews available.
 Note however that this might not be entirely representative of the true repartition of the categories, since we do not know what process Amazon used to select those reviews.

 ![Number of review for each category](/img/other/n_by_category.png)

 Note that we used a logratihmic scale, so the proportions are distorded.
-Indeed, some of the smallest categories (Digital Software, Major Appliance, Personnal Care Appliance for instance) have so few reviews compared to the larger ones (Books, Ebooks, Wireless) that they would be invisible on a linear scale.
+Indeed, some of the smallest categories (*Digital Software*, *Major Appliance*, P3ersonnal Care Appliance* for instance) have so few reviews compared to the larger ones (*Books*, *Ebooks*, *Wireless*) that they would be invisible on a linear scale.
 The results are mostly expected, although some categories are ranked higher than one might expect them to be (e.g. *Video DVD*, when they mostly have been replaced by streaming services, or *Wireless* that is ranked way higher than *Electronics*, even if it's only a subcategory of **the other / NOT SURE ABOUT THE PHRASING**)

 We also took a quick look at the average rating (the number of stars given by the reviewers) of each category.